Watts to Amps Calculator for Single Phase and 3 Phase Electricity

 In AC systems, especially with motors or industrial equipment, not all the electricity pulled into the system is converted into actual work.
 Some energy is lost in the magnetic fields of the equipment.

 A power factor of 1.0 means 100% efficiency (resistive loads like heaters), while a standard 0.8 PF is common for inductive loads like pumps or fans.
-If you forget to include the PF in your manual calculations, you might undersize your breakers, leading to frequent tripping and project delays.

 Have a great day!
 See you on another post.